myanime/demo_scripts/readme_for_Janis.md

-1. Scrapes HD images from google.com
+1_scrapy_selenium_scraper_clean:
 ___
+Scrapes HD images from google.com
-This is a pretty simple scraper, but it demonstrates combined use of scrapy with selenium.
+This is a pretty simple scraper, but it demonstrates combined use of scrapy with selenium, that and I cleaned it up a bit an wrote some comments.

 If you couldn't be bothered running it I have a youtube video which demonstrates it.
 Its not that fancy, but it saved me a lot of time.
 (I work also doing MLS Listings, they need lots of stock images)

-I commented the spider ./image_scraper/spiders/house_scraper.py

 The Video:
 https://www.youtube.com/watch?v=cVXg5elLmu0